 Once you have a secure shell connection to your Pi, you may be able to copy-and-paste the text into whatever program wants it.
 You could have a text file open in a GUI text editor on the desktop computer that also has the SSH connection open to the PiDP-8/I, then say Select All and Copy in the text editor, then Alt-Tab over to the SSH window and paste directly into the program wanting the text.

-I wrote "may" above because this method only works with programs that handle terminal I/O in such a way that they can hold off on accepting each input character until the simulator — which is far slower at handling I/O than your host system — is ready for it.
+The caveat is that this method only works with programs that handle terminal I/O in such a way that they can hold off on accepting each input character until the simulator — which is far slower at handling I/O than your host system — is ready for it.
 Some PDP-8 programs are simply not built to cope with this, such as U/W FOCAL.
 If you try this method and the pasted text ends up trashed inside the simulator, you will have to switch to one of the alternatives below.

 When the PDP-8 program you're working with accepts text as terminal input, it may well have been written with the assumption that it is getting it from a normal PDP-8 peripheral such as the "high speed" paper tape reader, 300 bits per second at fastest, and it will choke when given input much faster than that.
 It may even be limited to the 110 bps of the Teletype input.
-Such programs will generally choke if you SSH into the system and paste text directly in, since it comes in far faster than the program can deal with it.

 One way of solving this problem is to change SIMH's console speed to match what programs written for the PDP-8 expect: